Chaest/sd-webui-sc-loader/README.md

  - long hair
 ```

-They can only be used in the context of the scenario loader though. **They will not work on the txt2img or img2img prompts.**

 When creating subfolders, the prompts will be added using the initials of the folder name.

 Examples: